 Draft of the rough thesis/dissertation complete in all respects shall be submitted to the members of the Advisory Committee and Head of the Department, at least 10 days before its final submission.
 The rough bound thesis should be printed on one side of the page and loose bounded.
-The number of rough draft thesis to be submitted will be two and three for Masters and Doctoral program, respectively.
+The number of rough draft thesis to be submitted will be two (One for external evaluation and one copy of student) and three (Two for external evaluation and one copy of student), for Masters and Doctoral program, respectively.

-3. Submission of the final thesis/dissertation
+3. External Evaluation of thesis/dissertation